 Some of the cookies we use are essential if the website is to operate properly.
-If you decline them, some of the features of the website or The Method software may not work as well as we intend and you may not be to access or use some features.
+If you decline them, some of the features of the website or A Life in a Day software may not work as well as we intend and you may not be to access or use some features.

-If you have previously used The Method website and no longer wish to accept cookies, you should be aware that some cookies will have been set.
+If you have previously used the A Life in a Day website and no longer wish to accept cookies, you should be aware that some cookies will have been set.
 You may delete these cookies at any time by following the instructions at: https://www.aboutcookies.org/how-to-delete-cookies/

-More information on cookies can be found on allaboutcookies.org.
+More information on cookies can be found on https://www.aboutcookies.org.uk/.